spiral/docs/cookbook/domain-core.md

 }
 ```

-You can use interceptors to alter the target controller, action or parameters.
+You can use interceptors to alter the target controller, action, or parameters.
 Multiple interceptors are possible
 as well.

 ## Global Domain Core
-By default, the `CoreInterface` only used to drive targets for the framework routing.
+By default, the `CoreInterface` only used to drive targets for framework routing.
 You can change the default
 target via `Spiral\Core\CoreInterface` binding:

 ```php